cosmos/sdk-tutorials/academy/4-my-own-chain/can-play.md

     }
     ```

-    Notice how it reuses `firstTestCase`.
+    Note that this reuses `firstTestCase`.

 ### One integration test

-Since you have setup the tests to work as integrated, why not create one integration test that makes use of it, in the same file?
+Since you have set up the tests to work as integrated, why not create one integration test that makes use of them in the same file?
 Test the first case of the battery, which is the initial situation anyway:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/36602b64/x/checkers/keeper/grpc_query_can_play_move_test.go#L177-L183]
 func (suite *IntegrationTestSuite) TestCanPlayAfterCreate() {